Rob Roy Nature Reserve

-The reserve protects a number of Aboriginal heritage sites, being the physical (archaeological) traces of the rich Aboriginal history of the area.
+The reserve protects a number of known Aboriginal heritage sites, being the physical (archaeological) traces of the rich Aboriginal history of the area.
 Stone artefacts are found in the reserve, occurring individually and in small scatters on the surface, and a number of areas are likely to contain buried archaeological deposits.
+It is likely that other, as yet unrecorded, sites also occur.
 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time, and they are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.

 Vegetation communities and associations

-Areas of threatened yellow box-blakely’s red gum grassy woodland are found in the north and south of the reserve.
+Areas of endangered Yellow Box-Blakely’s Red Gum Grassy Woodland are found in the north and south of the reserve.

 Plants – Land of diversity

-Other ACT rare plants found on Rob Roy include:
+Other ACT rare plants found on in Rob Roy reserve include:

 Animals – Home to many

-Rob Roy is important habitat for woodland birds and a number of threatened or declining birds have been identified including the hooded robin (Melanodryas cucullata) and brown tree creeper (Climacteris picumnus).
+Rob Roy is important habitat for woodland birds and a number of threatened or declining birds have been identified in the reserve, including the Hooded Robin (Melanodryas cucullata) and Brown Tree Creeper (Climacteris picumnus).

 Roy Roy Nature Reserve is accessible via a steep track from Orange Thorn Crescent in Conder.

 Note: If you have difficulty accessing the information in this map please contact Access Canberra on 13 22 81.